git-artes/gr-isdbt/README.md

 Here in Uruguay we use the so-called "international" version, or ISDB-Tb (ABNT NBR 15601).
 However, the transmission scheme is exactly the same as in the original version, thus both references are equivalent.

-We are currently working on the transmitter side (in particular we are re-writing the work of Javier and Santiago at https://github.com/jhernandezbaraibar/gr-isdbt-Tx), and any help and/or feedback is  welcome (both for TX and RX).
-Since ISDB-T is similar to DVB-T, some of our blocks are heavily based on Bogdan Diaconescu's (BogdanDIA on git) DVB-T implementation (see https://github.com/BogdanDIA/gr-dvbt).
+Since ISDB-T is similar to DVB-T, some of our blocks are heavily based on Bogdan Diaconescu's (BogdanDIA on github) DVB-T implementation (see https://github.com/BogdanDIA/gr-dvbt, which is now part of GNU Radio's base code).
+The transmitter side is based on the work of Javier and Santiago at https://github.com/jhernandezbaraibar/gr-isdbt-Tx.

+Any help and/or feedback is  welcome.

 **Notes and examples**